Written by Ben Tejes

 One important question to consider is whether you qualify for Chapter 7 bankruptcy.
-The Chapter 7 and Chapter 13 bankruptcy attorney fees are vastly different, so you may want to take a Chapter 7 qualification estimate calculator below to estimate whether you qualify.
+The Chapter 7 and Chapter 13 bankruptcy attorney fees are vastly different, so you may want to take a free Chapter 7 qualification estimate calculator

 How Does A Payment Plan Work for a Chapter 13 Bankruptcy?

 In a Chapter 13 bankruptcy, you often make an upfront payment of $500 - $1500 then you make a majority of the bankruptcy attorney fees in the 3 or 5-year payment plan.
 The payment is spread out in the monthly plan payment.